JackScottAU/Amethyst/Docs/Memory Management.md

 IGNORE EVERYTHING BELOW - IT'S OUT OF DATE.

-Synergy OS uses amazingly simple memory management.
+Amethyst uses amazingly simple memory management.
 Everything uses physical addresses, and paging is not enabled at all, due to the single-address-space requirements.